vext01/passout/README.md

 ```

 Where `<your_gpg_binary>` is the path to the gpg binary you want to use (I
-recommend using version 2) and `<your_gpg_id>` is the email address
+recommend using version 2) and `<your_gpg_id>` is the hash or email address
-associated with the gpg key you want to use with PassOut.
+associated with the GnuPG key you want to use with PassOut.
+I recommend using
+the hash.

 Now add your passwords, e.g. to add a password named 'my-email':